NetApp/harvest/cmd/poller/plugin/README.md

 ## value_mapping

+value_mapping is deprecated and you should always use value_to_num mapping.

 Maps values of a given label to a numeric metric (of type `uint8`).
 This is sometimes handy to manipulate the data in the DB or Grafana (e.g. change color based on status or create alert).

 Note that you don't define the numeric values yourself, instead, you only provide the possible (expected) values, the plugin will map each value to its index in the rule.